JarrettRenshaw/windows-itpro-docs/mdop/mbam-v25/prerequisites-for-mbam-25-clients.md

 **Important**
-If BitLocker was used without MBAM, you must decrypt the drive and then clear TPM using tpm.msc.
-MBAM cannot take ownership of TPM if the client PC is already encrypted and the TPM owner password created.
+If BitLocker was used without MBAM, there is no need to clear existing TPM information when installing MBAM.